CDRH/theme_nebraskaland/README.md

 To remove a logo image:

-  1. On the "Edit theme settings" page, go to the relevant Footer Logo # field (1, 2, or 3) and under the logo thumbnail, click "Clear."
+  1. On the Edit theme settings page, go to the relevant Footer Logo # field (1, 2, or 3) and under the logo thumbnail, click "Clear."
   2. Delete the URL in the corresponding Footer Logo # Link field, if there is one.
-  3. Save your changes using the "Save" button in the top right corner of the page.
+  3. Save your changes using the Save button in the top right corner of the page.

-### Customize the "404: Page Not Found" message
+### Customize the 404 page

-The 404 Page Title and Custom Text boxes allow you to customize the error page users will see if they try to view a page on the site that doesn't exist.
-(You can see this in action at any nonexistant URL, such as https://nebraskaland.unl.edu/blahblahblah.)
+The 404 Page Title and Custom Text boxes allow you to customize the _404: Page Not Found_ error page users will see if they try to view a page on the site that doesn't exist.
+(You can see this in action at any nonexistent URL, such as https://nebraskaland.unl.edu/blahblahblah.)

 ## Configure resource pages

-As of August 2025, this theme works best with the following Resource page block layouts.
+As of November 2025, this theme is designed around the following Resource page block layouts.
 To check and/or edit these, follow the Omeka S [Configure resource pages documentation](https://omeka.org/s/docs/user-manual/sites/site_theme/#configure-resource-pages).

-### Configure resource pages

-As of November 2025, the theme has the resource pages configured as follows (to edit these settings, go to

 ### Item page blocks